fccoelho/Curso_Blockchain/lectures/Hathor.md

  - Set up you box to mine Hathors;
  - Create a new token

+## Setting up a Hathor Wallet
+The Hathor wallet is realy easy to install.
+You can find an appropriate download for your operating system [here](https://hathor.network/get-started/).
+Just download and follow the instructions.

 ## Start mining Hathors!
 In order to start mining you first need to download the source code of the mining daemon and compile it locally.
 So far I have not found a pre-compiled miner ready for download and use.
 But compiling is not too complicated.
 Here I'll assume you will be doing it on an Ubuntu linux box like I did.
 Let's start with the [cpuminer](https://github.com/HathorNetwork/cpuminer).
 First clone the source code.